-Total Renal Care of North Carolina, LLC d/b/a Wake Forest Dialysis Center [Wake Forest Dialysis Center] proposes to add five dialysis stations for a total of 15 certified dialysis stations upon completion of this project.
+Total Renal Care of North Carolina, LLC d/b/a Wake Forest Dialysis Center [Wake Forest Dialysis Center] proposes to add five dialysis stations for a total of 18 certified dialysis stations upon completion of this project and Project I.D.
+K-10126-13.

-The 2012 State Medical Facilities Plan (2012 SMFP) provides a county need methodology and a facility need methodology for determining the need for new dialysis stations.
-According to the July 2012 Semiannual Dialysis Report (SDR), the county need methodology shows there is no need for an additional facility in Wake County.
-However, the applicant is eligible to apply for additional stations in its existing facility based on the facility need methodology, because the utilization rate reported for Wake Forest Dialysis Center in the July 2012 SDR is 3.4 patients per station.
-This utilization rate was calculated based on 34 in-center dialysis patients and 10 certified dialysis stations as of December 31, 2011 (34 patients / 10 stations = 3.4 patients per station).
+The 2013 State Medical Facilities Plan (2013 SMFP) provides a county need methodology and a facility need methodology for determining the need for new dialysis stations.
+According to the July 2013 Semiannual Dialysis Report (SDR), the county need methodology shows there is no need for an additional facility in Wake County.
+However, the applicant is eligible to apply for additional stations in its existing facility based on the facility need methodology because the utilization rate reported for Wake Forest Dialysis Center in the July 2013 SDR is 4.8 patients per station.
+This utilization rate was calculated based on 48 in-center dialysis patients and 10 certified dialysis stations as of December 31, 2012 (48 patients / 10 stations = 4.8 patients per station).
+Effective March 17, 2013 (Project I.D. #J-10038-12), Wake Forest Dialysis Center was approved to add five dialysis stations for a total of fifteen stations [10 + 5 = 15].
+In Project I.D. # K-10126-13, Wake Forest Dialysis applied to relocate two dialysis stations from Wake Forest Dialysis Center to a new facility in Franklin County.
+Therefore, Wake Forest Dialysis Center would operate 18 certified stations upon completion of this project and Project I.D. # K-10126-13 [15 - 2 + 5 = 18].
+However, on September 25, 2013, Project I.D. # K-10126-13 was denied.
+Thus, upon completion of this project, Wake Forest Dialysis Center would be certified for 20 stations [15 + 5 = 20].
 Application of the facility need methodology indicates five additional stations are needed for this facility, as illustrated in the following table.